zaps166/manjaro-mate-xfce-hybrid-config/README.md

 - disable compositing and translucency - it can degrade scrolling performance and it can cause glitches in some applications,
 - disable transient scrollbars (optional),

+Don't install `libva-vdpau-driver` - uninstall if you have it.

 Optional no password for sudo:
 - `sudo visudo` - uncomment line with "%wheel" and "NOPASSWD", save and exit
 - `sudo rm /etc/sudoers.d/10-installer`